 Now that you have your tax clients, you can use their returns to find areas where you can save them money.

-By putting solutions and strategies in place to anticipate tax changes, you will differentiate yourself from other wealth and tax professionals, allowing you to charge more considerable planning fees.
+By putting solutions and strategies in place to anticipate tax changes, you will differentiate yourself from other wealth and tax professionals, allowing you to charge more considerable financial planning fees.

 Tax planning is one of the most significant opportunities advisors have.
 Clients often view taxes as their most daunting and confusing expense, especially when it comes to retirement.
 Our job is to make sense of the chaos and plan for a future with the best return possible.